wp-plugins/resume-submissions-job-postings/readme.txt

 4. The Input Fields page where you can set which fields are display and/or required.

 == Changelog ==
+= 2.5.3 =
+* Add the custom post type to the query loop

 = 2.5.2 =
 * Fixed: Attachment security vulnerability
 * Added: jQuery library function call since some themes don't always call it